 Although the Acura TL manages a lot of enthusiast appeal in SH-AWD garb, until 2010, it had one major strike against it: the absence of a manual gearbox.
 With the introduction of the 2010 Acura TL SH-AWD 6MT, however, that's been fixed.
 The TL's automatic transmission also has standard paddle shifters to let you get a bit of both worlds.
-They are positioned quite well, according to Motor Trend, which says that the Acura TL's "paddle shifters lie at the ready just behind the steering wheel."
-Edmunds reports "both [Acura] TL models come standard with a five-speed automatic that includes automanual steering-wheel-mounted paddle shifters."
-In addition to a lack of manual transmission, Car and Driver finds the five-speed auto itself a shortcoming, contending it "seems outdated in a segment where six and seven speeds are more common."
+Car and Driver finds the five-speed auto itself a shortcoming "in a segment where six and seven speeds are more common."
 When the manual joins the picture, however, Car and Driver changes its tune, saying, "Adding a manual transmission makes the robotic TL more human."

-Tuning a V-6 engine for thrifty fuel consumption is easy enough, but the Acura 2010 TL is geared more for performance, and fuel economy pays the price.
-According to official EPA figures, the base 2010 Acura TL should return 18 mpg city and 26 highway, while the more powerful SH-AWD gets 17 mpg city and 25 on the highway.
-These aren't terrible numbers by any means, but neither are they near the top of the class.
+The TL is geared for performance, and gas mileage pays the price.
+According to official EPA figures, the base 2010 Acura TL gets 18 mpg city and 26 highway, while the more powerful SH-AWD gets 17 mpg city and 25 on the highway.
+These aren't terrible numbers by any means, but neither are they best in class.

 Excellent grip and strong acceleration are hallmarks of the SH-AWD model in particular.
 Powerful brakes slow the 4,000-pound car handily and with confidence.
 Despite these good traits, when driven tamely in traffic, the TL, including the SH-AWD, feels more like the front-heavy and sensible sedan it is.
 Big 19-inch wheels also give the SH-AWD a particularly rough ride over irregular surfaces, a problem not evidenced in the base model, which is more comfortable for most purposes.

 Car and Driver declares that the base TL's "steering feel has lost the plot."
-Edmunds agrees, noting this version is "more for comfort-minded buyers," as it is plagued by "lifeless steering" that "feels decidedly artificial."
-However, the Acura TL SH-AWD turns the game around, with Edmunds reporting that the sportier model's steering "exhibits more weight and feedback, resulting in a more natural feel."
-Automobile Magazine likes the TL's comfort, contending that "despite the firmer suspension, the TL still rides agreeably," and Road & Track reviewers praise the way the Acura TL "strikes a nice compromise for both cruising through town and scurrying down a twisty back road."
-Clamping the stoppers is a worry-free process, according to Motor Trend, as the "larger brake rotors all around, plus two-piston calipers up front, put a stout squeeze on forward motion."
+Edmunds says it's plagued by "lifeless steering" that "feels decidedly artificial."
+The SH-AWD model turns the game around.
+Automobile Magazine likes the TL's comfort, and Road & Track praises the way the Acura TL behaves, "scurrying down a twisty back road."
+Brakes are good: Motor Trend says the TL puts "a stout squeeze on forward motion."